-- 1. In order to restrict the certain frequency of KH waves as previously reported, a band-pass filter is applied for the selection of the oscillation between 0.01 and 0.1 Hz (e.g., Gershman et al., 2015). - 2.
-Other oscillations such as flux transfer events (FTE), mirror waves, or magnetopause motions (e.g., Liljeblad et al., 2014) are removed.
-FTE and other oscillations are checked by visual inspection of the reversals of the y component of the magnetic field (e.g., Slavin et al., 2010). - 3.
-The periodicity of KH waves is checked by visual inspection.
+- In order to restrict the certain frequency of KH waves as previously reported, a bandpass filter is applied for the selection of the oscillation between 0.01 and 0.1 Hz (e.g., Gershman et al., 2015).

+2) Other oscillations such as flux transfer events (FTE), mirror waves, or magnetopause motions (e.g., Liljeblad et al., 2014) are removed.
+FTE and other oscillations are checked by visual inspection of the reversals of the y-component of the magnetic field (e.g., Slavin et al., 2010).

+3) The periodicity of KH waves is checked by visual inspection.

-Once KH events were identified, we record Na+ group counts in FIPS data and examine their energy distribution.
-To build our statistics and compare KH and non-KH cases, we consider for each KH event two preceding and two subsequent orbits of MESSENGER as non-KH events.
-(Note that some of them may exhibit KH waves.
+Once KH events were identified, we record Na+-group counts in FIPS data and examine their energy distribution.
+To build our statistics and compare KH and non-KH cases, we consider for each KH event two preceding and two subsequent orbits of MESSENGER as non-KH events (Note that some of them may exhibit KH waves.
 In that case, those events are considered as KH events.
-Please see the supporting information).
-Note here that MESSENGER had a 12-hr orbit in the period from 18 March 2011 to 25 April 2012 and an 8-hr orbit in the rest of the orbital phase of the mission and that the azimuthal drift from one orbit to the other is small.
+Please see the supplementary material).
+Note here that MESSENGER had a 12-hour orbit in the period from March 11, 2011 to April 25, 2012 and a 8-hours orbit in the rest of the orbital phase of the mission, and that the azimuthal drift from one orbit to the other is small.
 We assume that the same region had been observed between KH and non-KH cases.

-The energy distribution of planetary ions is derived by summing Na+ group ion phase space density (PSD) in time.
+The energy distribution of planetary ions is derived by summing Na+-group ion phase space density (PSD) in time.
 This indicates that the energy distribution is highly dependent on its time range and total counts in FIPS.
 In this study, two different normalizations are applied to derive the plasma properties.
-One is done by using the total PSD value over all energy channels and the other by using the PSD value at the particular energy of 1.0~keV/e (or nearest energy when FIPS does not have counts at 1.0~keV/e).
-These two normalizations proved necessary to remove the artifacts in the properties of the Na^+ PSD, namely, differences due just to the ambient density (or flux) of the particles and not differences due to the energization that are the focus of the present study.
+One is done by using the total PSD value over all energy channels, and the other by using the PSD value at the particular energy of 1.0 keV/e (or nearest energy when FIPS does not have counts at 1.0 keV/e).
+These two normalizations proved necessary to remove the artefacts in the properties of the Na+ PSD, viz., differences due just to the ambient density (or flux) of the particles and not differences due to the energization that are the focus of the present study.
 Note that cases having only one count within a given energy bin for the whole summation period were removed because the data uncertainty becomes automatically 100%.
-The error bar in each event is calculated by $\varepsilon = f \frac{\sqrt{N}}{N}$, where f is the PSD of planetary ions and N the FIPS counts.
-Since the results obtained from our two ways of normalization do not show significant differences, the
+The error bar in each event is calculated by $\varepsilon = f \frac{\sqrt{N}}{N}$ where f is the phase space density of planetary ions and N the FIPS counts.
 Since the results obtained from our two ways of normalization do not show significant differences, the results of the normalization based on the total PSD value will be shown hereafter for simplicity and readability.

-In addition, the FIPS clock angle (i.e., the angle between the Y axis in the Mercury-Solar-Orbital [MSO] coordinate system [X is directed from the center of the planet toward the Sun, Z is normal to Mercury's orbital plane, and Y is taken to complete the right hand system] and the FIPS boresight vector) also is an important factor for the Na+ PSD behavior.
-If FIPS has a completely different clock angle between the considered orbit and the adjacent one, detected particles should come from a different region due to the limited FOV, and thus, it makes difficult to compare the plasma properties.
-Accordingly, the data reported in this study were all recorded within the same clock angle, namely, between 180° and 270° which is the most significant statistical range for our study.
+In addition, the FIPS clock angle (i.e., the angle between the Y-axis in the Mercury-Solar-Orbital (MSO) coordinate system (X is directed from the center of the planet toward the Sun, Z is normal to Mercury's orbital plane, and Y is taken to complete the right hand system) and the FIPS boresight vector) also is an important factor for the Na+ PSD behavior.
+If FIPS has a completely different clock angle between the considered orbit and the adjacent one, detected particles should come from a different region due to the limited FOV and thus it makes difficult to compare the plasma properties.
+Accordingly, the data reported in this study were all recorded within the same clock angle, viz., between $180 - 270^{\circ}$ which is the most significant statistical range for our study.